imathis/design-enthusiast/source/projects/wp-life/index.markdown

 ### Sound good?

-The theme is on [github](http://github.com/imathis/wp-life) where you can grab the source make it do whatever your family needs.
+You can [get the theme source](http://github.com/imathis/wp-life) on github and make it do whatever your family needs.
 If you have problems with it, I'll read issues posted on github or comments here &mdash; but I'm not going to hold your hand or anything.